-The neck is the part of the body that is tasked with a tough job.
+The neck is part of the body that is tasked with a tough job.
 It holds and supports our head while still allowing movement.
-So when we feel discomfort in our neck, it can be debilitating.
+So, when we feel discomfort in our neck, it can be debilitating.

 At some point in our lives, most of us if not all have experienced neck pain.
 Neck pain is a common problem with a variety of causes.

 In this article, we are going to talk about the pressure points in our neck, the pressure points as good neck pain treatment, knowing about the clinical effectiveness of acupressure treatment, and other neck pain treatments.

 Pressure points are specific areas of the body that run along meridians or channels through which our body’s energy flows.